 Spark his imagination with a transportation celebration.

-sweet treat Rev up their appetites with these modern cupcake toppers.
+- Sweet treat: Rev up their appetites with these modern cupcake toppers.
 An easy, do-it-yourself template is available for download at parenting.com/cupcake.
-Shh ? we won't tell your friends just how easy it really was.
+We won't tell your friends just how easy it really was.

-favors Cultivate your tiny guests' creative genius with oversized crayons shaped like their fave modes of transportation. $5 for a set of five; gaddynippercrayons.etsy.com
+- Favors: Cultivate your tiny guests' creative genius with oversized crayons shaped like their fave modes of transportation.

 Turn kiddie books into a birthday wonderland and watch the "characters" come to life!

-cupcakes with quotes from books and nursery rhymes. favors Little Golden Books make great vintage-inspired takeaways. $4 each; borders.com
+- Cupcakes: With quotes from books and nursery rhymes. favors Little Golden Books make great vintage-inspired takeaways. $4 each; barnesandnoble.com